Jemaroo/TTYDBattleUnitTool/README.md

 ## Updates

+UPDATED v1.1.1 (6/30/25): Changed BattleUnitDefenseAttr to display selectable options instead of a text field, added a new popup window to display if file export is successful, and fixed a bug where data fields would stay up when swapping between units.

 UPDATED v1.1.0 (6/30/25): Added support for StatusVulnerability structs, added a scroll bar to the struct fields editor, and removed unnecessary files to reduce file size.

 UPDATED v1.0.0 (6/27/25): Initial Release Version